mayhemer/logan/README.md

 # Rules definition reference

-The rules are defined in [logan-rules.js](logan-rules.js) file in a hierarchy of a *schema* (a top level name-space) - currently there is only one - "`moz`", and *modules* within the schema.
+The rules are defined in [logan-rules.js](logan-rules.js) file in a hierarchy of a *schema* (a top level name-space), and *modules* within the schema.
 A module is an equivalent of a mozilla log module (e.g. nsHttp, cache2).
-See [logan-rules.js heading](https://github.com/mayhemer/logan/blob/master/logan-rules.js) for a life example, should be easy to follow what's going on.
+See [logan-rules.js heading](https://github.com/mayhemer/logan/blob/master/logan-rules.js) for a life example.

+There are multiple schemes.
+You can load MOZ\_LOG generated files, raw console output, a try run console output, logs from TaskCluster (try server).
+Nice thing is that these "wrapping" schemes are capable of "forwarding" the unwrapped input to lower level schemes such as MOZ\_LOG or 'text console', which means everything is nicely merged together - for instance DOM window counters and MOZ\_LOG tracked objects.

-*A schema pre-processes every line with a pre-processing regexp and function.
-The `moz` schema parses and separates the time stamp, module name, thread name and the actual log text.
-Lines w/o the timestamp/thread/module prefix will use the last known timestamp and thread values.*
+A schema pre-processes every line with a pre-processing function.
+The `MOZ_LOG` schema parses and separates the time stamp, module name, thread name and the actual log text.
+Lines w/o the timestamp/thread/module prefix will use the last known timestamp and thread values.

 The rules themselves need a bit more thorough explanation.

 There are 3 types of rules that you can define:
 1. a simple rule by a printf formatting - via `module.rule()`
-2. a more general printf rule conditioned by a state evaluation - via `schema.ruleIf()`
+2. a more general printf rule conditioned by a state evaluation - via `schema.ruleIf()` or `module.ruleIf()`
 3. a general rule (no string matching) only conditioned by a state - via `schema.plainIf()`

 ## A simple rule